-If your mother or father is in the early stages of dementia, involve him or her in the decision-making process as much as you can.
-This will ensure care later in his or her life conforms to his or her wishes.
-It can also give you considerable peace of mind to know your parent understands the eventual need for memory care in an assisted living community – many adult children of people with dementia are afraid to feel they are abandoning their parents, but having a conversation about residential care in advance can help alleviate these feelings.
+If your mother or father is in the early stages of dementia, get started on dementia care planning and involve them in the decision-making process as much as you can.
+This will ensure care later in life conforms to their wishes.
+It can also give you considerable peace of mind to know your parent understands the eventual need for memory care in an assisted living community – many adult children of people living with dementia are afraid they are abandoning their parents, but having a conversation about residential care in advance can help alleviate these feelings.

-It may be the case that, for whatever reason, you are planning dementia care for a parent who can no longer provide input on his or her wishes.
+It may be the case that you are in the process of dementia care planning for a parent who can no longer provide input on his or her wishes.
 This is very difficult, both practically and emotionally, and it’s important for you to have support throughout this process.
-As you begin to investigate care options like assisted living centers, focus on finding a place with staff members who are both compassionate and informative – these are the people you would like to have watching over your parent, as well as helping you make hard choices.
+As you begin to investigate care options like assisted living communities, focus on finding a home with staff members who are both compassionate and informative – these are the people you would like to have watching over your parent, as well as helping you make hard choices.

 Speaking to your parent’s doctor can also be helpful at this stage of the planning process.
-Understanding how his or her dementia is likely to progress is important, as is having an idea of exactly what his or her care needs will look like as the disease progresses.
+Understanding how their dementia is likely to progress is important, as is having an idea of exactly what their care needs will look like as the disease progresses.
 While many people attempt to care for parents with dementia in the home for as long as possible, it is a huge commitment – and your parent will eventually need round-the-clock care.
-This means the time to begin investigating memory care communities is now, not later, as it is also the time to make financial and legal preparations.
+This means the time to begin investigating memory care communities is now, as it is also the time to make financial and legal preparations.

 Resources for care planning

 As you plan dementia care for your parent, know there is help available to you.
 You will want to consult with a lawyer as you establish power of attorney, conservatorship or any other necessary arrangements.
 Working with someone well-versed in elder law can take a huge weight off your shoulders.
 You may also wish to talk to a financial planner with experience in making arrangements for long-term care.
-Finally, other children of people with dementia who have gone through the process before can be great resources, as can professionals at the assisted living communities you are investigating.
+Finally, other children of people living with dementia who have gone through similar experiences can be great resources, as can professionals at the assisted living communities you are considering.

 With the help of professionals and the support of your family and friends, planning for your parent’s long-term dementia care is possible.